jacobcy/chat_openAI_Langchain/README.md

-# langchain-chatbot
+# chat openAI Langchain Pinecone

-This is a webapp to build a private AI knowledge Bot with LangChain + ChatGPT
+This is a webapp to build a private AI knowledge Bot with  ChatGPT + LangChain + Pinecone

 ## how to deploy

 pip install -r requirements.txt

+cp config-sample.py config.py

+config ChatGPT and Pinecone keys in config.py

 python3 app.py

 ## Demo